Kellimus/maintainScript/README.md

 *__Author:__ Kelly Christus (C) 2019-2020 The Nation-State of Alkemia*<br />
 __Licensed for free use and alteration under The Nation-State of Alkemia's Open Software License__

+- [ ] Update LICENSE file to reflect the Open Software License from The Nation-State of Alkemia instead of the GPLv3